wmwxwa/tyk-docs/tyk-docs/content/product-stack/tyk-gateway/middleware/virtual-endpoint-tyk-oas.md

 The `virtualEndpoint` object has the following configuration:
  - `enabled`: enable the middleware for the endpoint
- - `name`: the name of the JavaScript function that will be executed when the virtual endpoint is triggered
+ - `functionName`: the name of the JavaScript function that will be executed when the virtual endpoint is triggered
  - `body`: [optional] a `base64` encoded string containing the JavaScript code
  - `path`: [optional] the relative path to the source file containing the JavaScript code
  - `proxyOnError`: [optional] a boolean that determines the behaviour of the gateway if an error occurs during the execution of the virtual endpoint's function; if set to `true` the request will be proxied to upstream if the function errors, if set to `false` the request will not be proxied and Tyk will return an error response; defaults to `false`